gschopping/renamefiles/README.md

 # RenameFiles
-This Perl script is created in order to rename a bundle of files (can be phot, video, audio) in an approopriate format:
+This Perl script **RenameFiles.pl** is created in order to rename a bundle of files (can be photo, video, audio) in an approopriate format:
 >       20100309-120501 Description.jpg

 However other variations are possible as well: